codecrypto-academy/rust-web/README.md

 1. Make sure you have Node.js installed
 2. Navigate to the `front` directory
 3. Install dependencies with `npm install`
+4. For development, copy `.env.example` to `.env`
-4. Run `npm run dev` to start the development server
+5. Run `npm run dev` to start the development server
-5. Access the application at `http://localhost:3000`
+6. Access the application at `http://localhost:3000`